Rookie Card Year: 1969-70

 Click on the image or listing to shop for cards on eBay.

 1969-70 Topps is the primary option for collectors when discussing early basketball cards for John Havlicek.
-The tall-boy design works well for basketball players and the colorful release has a strong following among vintage basketball collectors.
-Ungraded copies of his official rookie card can be had for as little as $10 while high grades push into the thousands.
+The tallboy design works well for basketball players and the colorful release has a strong following among vintage basketball collectors.
+Ungraded copies of his official rookie card can be had for under $50 while high grades push into the thousands.

 Also found in 1969-70 Topps, these cartoon inserts were found one per pack and stand roughly 2-1/2" by 9-7/8".
 The colorful Havlicek insert card notes his height using the ruler design.